cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

 # Minecraft
 Minecraft is a **Linux-native** game that works using **OpenGL**.
 ## Get Started
-First of all, I definitely suggest you to use [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) because it is **open-source** and provides more options than the original launcher.
+First of all, I definitely suggest you use [Prism Launcher](https://github.com/PrismLauncher/PrismLauncher) because it is **open-source** and provides more options than the original launcher.
 ### Install Prism Launcher
 You can install Prism Launcher following [these steps according to your distribution](https://prismlauncher.org/download/linux/).
 ### Install Java
-Prism Launcher now allows you to install Java inside the app instead of installing manually.
+Prism Launcher now allows you to install Java inside the app instead of installing it manually.
 To do so, follow the steps below:
 - `Settings - Java - Management - Download - Adoptium - Install the latest builds of all 3 Java versions`
   - After installing Java, if Minecraft doesn't launch, change your Minecraft instance's Java version to the relevant one.
     - **For 1.20.5 and above:** Java 21